Suicide Treatment & Recovery in Integrated Behavioral Health (STRIBH)

 Goals

-The goal of the Connections study is to develop a brief treatment approach to help adolescent and young adult patients resolve and recover from suicidality.
+The goal of the Connections Study is to develop a brief treatment approach to help adolescent and young adult patients resolve and recover from suicidality.
 We are partnering with IBH care teams and individuals with lived experience to:

 Understand what is and is not working to treat suicidality and help patients recover.